-It’s no secret that the IT industry and data centre circles in general are short of female representation.
+It's no secret that the IT industry and data center circles in general are short of female representation.

 I Wish (Inspiring Women In Stem) is an initiative to inspire, encourage and motivate young female students to pursue careers in STEM.
 IDA Ireland is the agency responsible for the attraction and retention of inward foreign direct investment (FDI) into Ireland.

 The trio have unveiled a competition that will bring two female STEM university students from Ireland to the US, to experience a taste of a career in STEM.

 The initiative is timed with Tánaiste and Ireland Minister for Foreign Affairs Simon Coveney announcing the launch of the I Wish Alumni Association, which will connect and support young Irish women aspiring to a career in STEM.